Artificial Intelligence Job Loss is a Comparatively Minor Concern

 In the even more near-term, Hendrycks hopes that one of the major AGI labs would offer itself up to an international body to be governed by a broader democratic process – and so set a moral and social standard to ensure that this technology is developed in a safer way.

-Despite the obvious risks, he believes that a strong attempt at coordination is more likely to bring about better beneficial outcomes for humanity and for possible post-human intelligences than today’s brute arms race.
+Despite the obvious risks, he believes that a serious attempt at coordination is more likely to bring about better, beneficial outcomes for humanity and for possible post-human intelligences than today’s brute arms race.

 …